Completeness of compact Locally symmetric Lorentz manifolds: Injectivity of the developing map

 \section{Injectivity of the developing map}

 In this section we assume that $X=X^L\times Y$ is a simply connected Lorentz symmetric space whose Lorentz factor $X^L=X_{\kappa}$ is the universal model of constant curvature $\kappa$.
-A compact manifold $M$ locally isometric to $X$ is an $(\Isom(X),X)$-manifold in the sense of $(G,X)$-structures (see \cite{goldman2022geometric, thurston2022geometry}).
-That is, we have a local diffeomorphism $D:\M\to X$ and a representation $\rho: \pi_1(M)\to \Isom(X)$ satisfying the equivariance property $D\gamma =\rho(\gamma)D$ for all $\gamma\in \pi_1(M)$.
-The local diffeomorphism $D$ is called the \textit{developing map} and $\rho$ is called the \textit{holonomy representation}.
+Let $M$ be a compact $(\Isom(X),X)$-manifold and we fix a developing pair $(D,\rho)$ of $M$.